ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 ### Prerendering Markdown Content

-The other pages that would greatly benefit from prerendering are the Markdown `/docs/*` pages (like this one) are implemented in
+The other pages that would greatly benefit from prerendering are the Markdown `/docs/*` pages (like this one) that's implemented in
 [Docs.razor](https://github.com/NetCoreTemplates/blazor-wasm/blob/main/MyApp.Client/Pages/Docs.razor).

 However to enable SEO friendly content our `fetch(/prerender/*)` solution isn't good enough as the initial page download